 Seeing a swarm of reproductive termites, which emerge from small holes in the wood, is a common sign of an infestation.
 If you see evidence of drywood termites, you should explore treatment options immediately.
 Other signs include blistering of the wood surface, because the termites tunnel too close to the surface, and pellets.
 Drywood termite pellets are usually the color of the wood they are eating.
 They are smaller than grains of rice and pile up around damaged wood.
 Pellets are also commonly found inside tunnels.

-To control drywood termites, a pest management professional is needed.
 To reduce your home’s attractiveness to termites, you should:

 - Keep firewood and other lumber away from your home’s foundation.